18 Mar Preparing for a Budget Trip to France

 Where To Stay in Paris

 My personal recommendations for good areas to stay in Paris would be the 3rd, 4th, 5th, 6th, 7th, or 8th arrondissements.
-Landmarks to look for when you’re booking would be St. Germain, the Latin Quarter, Ile St.-Louis, the Marais, Quai d’Orsay, Invalides… I know a lot of budget hostels are up by Montmartre but they’re not in the nice part and I personally wouldn’t want to stay up there.
-I think the closer you can stay toward the river Seine, the better, although it may be more expensive.
+Landmarks to look for when you’re booking would be St. Germain, the Latin Quarter, Ile St.-Louis, the Marais, Quai d’Orsay, Invalides… I know a lot of budget hostels are up by Montmartre but I’ve heard some horror stories and I personally wouldn’t want to stay in that area.
+I think the closer you can stay toward the river Seine, the better.

-Try searching for a hotel or hostel by clicking on the images above (we will get a commission on your booking, at no additional cost to you).
-Or find a cool apartment to rent on Airbnb.com (sign up for a new Airbnb account with this link and get up to $40 off your first booking, for a limited time).
+Central Paris is pricey, but we’ve researched some of the best-value options that come highly rated.
+(Note that we will get a commission on booking.com, at no additional cost to you – thanks for your support!)
+We’ve also included some well-located little apartments to rent on Airbnb.com (sign up for a new Airbnb account with this link and get up to $40 off your first booking, for a limited time).

 Places We Visited in Paris: